WPringle/GLOCOFFS/README.md

 DISCLAIMER: This model is under development and predictions for surge and coastal flooding are for research purposes only.
 They should never be used for navigational purposes or emergency planning under any circumstances.

 RECENT UPDATES:
-- Simulating with corrected spherical coordinates with Mercator projection (new unreleased feature that I have implemented for ADCIRC)
+- Simulating using the fully consistent spherical coordinate formulation with Mercator projection (new unreleased feature that I have implemented for ADCIRC)
 - Using the semi-implicit solver with 120 sec timestep (simulation runtime is down to ~10 min for each forecast)
 - Updated bathymetry to new GEBCO_2019 grid plus local ~100 m DEMS in Canada and Australia